Mel Jones on being Motivational Philosopher, Lifestyle Entrepreneur, and Author

 The question I get a lot now is who are you and your company motivating?
-Well, I’m really not motivating, I’m teaching.
+Well, I am really not motivating, I am teaching.
 Grip Work Gear is meant to aid in the development of people’s thinking so that they may more profoundly Master the inner workings of their mind, Optimize the strength and health of their body, and Maximize their success in every facet they feel is important to them.

-So, if you want to know who it’s for, it’s for anybody looking to improve the quality of their life.
-It’s for anybody looking for a reason to put in the time to make changes to how they do or see things.
-It’s for all ages because you’re never too old to learn or make a mistake, you’re never too young to build a healthier body, and you’re never too busy to create more success for yourself.
+So, if you want to know who it is for and it is for anybody looking to improve the quality of their life.
+It is for anybody looking for a reason to put in the time to make changes to how they do or see things.
+It is for all ages because you are never too old to learn or make a mistake, you are never too young to build a healthier body, and you’re never too busy to create more success for yourself.